vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *viśuddhau hṛdaye nābhau svādhiṣṭhāne ca mūlake* /

-*ājñāyāṁ dhātunāthāśca nyastavyā ḍ ādidevatā ḥ * //30//
+*ājñāyāṁ dhātunāthāśca nyastavyāḍādidevatā ḥ * //30//

 *amṛtādiyutā ḥ samyag dhyātavyāś ca sureśvari* /

 *pāde li ṅge ca kukṣau ca hṛdaye bāhumūlayo ḥ * //31//

-The “deities Ḍ ā, etc.” are a group of secondary goddesses, or Yoginīs, the name of the fi rst one beginning with *ḍ a* .
+The “deities Ḍ ā, etc.” are a group of secondary goddesses, or Yoginīs, the name of the fi rst one beginning with *ḍa* .
 They are: Ḍ ākinī, Rākinī, Lākinī, Kākinī, Sākinī, and Hākinī.
 They are traditionally considered the regents of the *dhātus* , the seven constituent elements of the body, of which the commentary here quotes only six: skin, blood, fl esh, fat, marrow, and

 semen, 6 because the YH associates them with six bodily *cakras* only.